hammerheim-game/hammerheim-rules/6-optional-rules.md

 While the intense magic of the area rapidly dissolves skeletons to dust, shambling hordes of them spring up at random from the bones of the fallen.
 Uncontrolled, they roam the city wasteland, blindly attacking everything they find before falling apart.

 Use the Profile of the Skeleton in Beasts Monsters & Townsfolk Section.
 2D6 Skeletons appear, armed with daggers.
 The skeletons will move towards and attack the closest models as quickly as possible.
+The Skeletons do not award experience.

 #### 25. The Twisting of the Air

 Reality itself seems to twist, warping perceptions until no one can be sure of what their senses tell them.
 Roll a D6 at the start of each player’s turn.
-For the next D3 game turns, the distance within which warriors can use their Leader’s Leadership value and the distance for being All Alone is the value rolled instead of the normal 6".
-All distances between models are also increased by the same D6" roll for purposes of weapon ranges and charging.
-Note that the actual models are not moved, but only the shooting/charging model’s perception of the distance.
+For the next D3 game turns, all distances between models are considered to be increased by that same D6" roll for purposes of All Alone tests, benefitting from the leader's leadership, weapon ranges, and charging.
+Note that the actual models are not moved, but only the shooting/charging model’s perception of the distance nor does it effect regular movement.

 #### 26. Spawn